BCasaleiro/cv/README.md

 	May 2015 -- March 2016 Coimbra, Portugal

 	* Full Stack Web Development using Laravel, Node.js, AngularJS and jQuery.
-	* Worked on the Android application Rotas Coimbra.
+	* Worked on an Android application that helps users pick a public transportation route for the city of Coimbra.

 ### JeKnowledge
 	Junior Developer